-Consider your false positive a wakeup call.
-Think ahead a few steps beyond what you must spend in your infertility treatments.
-Consider what happens if you experience a high risk pregnancy, miscarriage, or multiple birth delivered prematurely.
+Consider your false positive a wake-up call.
+Think ahead a few steps beyond what you must spend on your infertility treatments.
+Consider what happens if you experience a high-risk pregnancy, miscarriage, or multiple births delivered prematurely.
 These are all common side effects of many ART procedures.

 Supplemental health insurance is a great way to address these needs.
 But coverage must begin before getting pregnant.
 If you get a true positive result (BFP), it will then be too late to buy this important coverage.

 Get price discounts on Ovidrel injections and other ART procedures.
 Unreimbursed medical costs for In Vitro Fertilization and prescription fertility drugs are tax deductible.
 There are two methods for taking advantage.
 Each has different rules and different advantages.
 Pay attention to some of the limitations to maximize your savings, and make getting pregnant more affordable and cheaper.

 Flexible Spending Accounts